GLOBAL MARKETS-Stocks rise, bond yields rise with December's upcoming price data in focus | Headlines

 However, with consumer price increases still well above the central bank's target of 2%, two Fed officials on Monday had issued a stark reminder that interest rates will have to keep rising, no matter what investors have priced in.
 San Francisco Fed President Mary Daly told the Wall Street Journal she would pay close attention to the CPI data and that both 25- and 50-basis point hikes were options for her.
 Atlanta Fed President Raphael Bostic said his "base case" was for no rate cuts this year or next.

-In currencies, the dollar index rose 0.068%, with the euro up 0.09% to $1.0738.
-The Japanese yen weakened 0.25% versus the greenback at 132.21 per dollar even after data showed a faster pick-up in Tokyo inflation that could prompt the Bank of Japan to tighten monetary policy more quickly.
+"Until a more hawkish Fed narrative emerges, the dollar is likely to remain under pressure," said Win Thin, global head of currency strategy at Brown Brothers Harriman, who added that current dollar weakness may be overdone.
+The Japanese yen weakened 0.26% versus the greenback at 132.21 per dollar even after data showed a faster pick-up in Tokyo inflation that could prompt the Bank of Japan to tighten monetary policy more quickly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)